whatsapp imagenes tristes sin letras

 First, you need to select a base image.
 This is crucial.
 The right image can set the tone for your entire project.

-I once picked an image that was too busy, and it ended up looking cluttered no matter what I did.
-Lesson learned: keep it simple.
+I once picked an image that was way too busy, and it looked cluttered no matter what I tried.
+Keep it simple.

 Next, adjust the mood.
 Play with the lighting and color tones.
 Darker, more muted colors often work well for sad images.